The Legend of Zelda: A Link to the Past (SNES)

 File names in the Japanese versions can only be four characters long.
 In the English version, this limit has been generously raised to six.

-This tile in the Eastern Temple was changed from a Star of David to a generic symbol due to Nintendo of America's policies on religious imagery.
-The tile was altered to yet another shape in both the Japanese and English versions of the GBA port/re-release.
+This tile in the Eastern Temple (Palace) was changed from a Star of David to a generic symbol due to Nintendo of America's policies on religious imagery.

 |おたずね者 "File Name"